johnny-chivers/hands-on-aws-certified-data-engineer-associate-DEA-C01-Practice/README.md

 1. Create a `rawData` data folder in the S3 bucket.
 2. Create a `processedData` folder in the S3 bucket.
-3. Create a `scripLocation` folder in the S3 bucket.
+3. Create a `scriptLocation` folder in the S3 bucket.
 4. Create a `tmpDir` folder in the S3 bucket.
 5. Create a `athena` folder in the S3 bucket.
 6. Upload source data into the `rawData` folder maintaining folder structure of customers, employees, and orders, .

 The S3 bucket should have the follow structure once set up;